 Coercion in Peacebuilding

 The idea of peacebuilding has gained increasing attention since the 1990s.
 Multiple actors – international and regional organisations, states and NGOs – have intervened in conflict-affected and fragile states with the aim of contributing to sustainable peace.
 The project “Coercion in Peacebuilding” analyses peacebuilding interventions with a view to uncover the coercive character of such interventions.
-It focuses on the manner in which different types of peacebuilding practices are perceived as coercive by state and societal actors in conflict-affected and fragile states.
+It focuses on the manner in which different types of peacebuilding practices are perceived as coercive by state and societal actors.
 The role of coercion in peacebuilding is rarely investigated and hence still poorly understood in current research.
 It is, however, likely that coercion influences both local reactions towards external peacebuilding interventions – e.g. cooperation vs. resistance - as well as their legitimacy.

-One empirical phenomenon that deserves systematic attention is the fact that Non-Western donors, be they regional organisations like the African Union, or rising powers like Brazil, and China are increasingly active in peacekeeping and peacebuilding.
+One empirical phenomenon that deserves systematic attention is the fact that Non-Western partners, be they regional organisations like the African Union, or rising powers like Brazil, and China are increasingly active in peacekeeping and peacebuilding.
 Little is known so far about if and how their engagement differs from that of traditional (Western) donors, and what this may imply regarding the effects.

-- Show details
+Download publication // Show details

-- Show details
+Show details

-- The local turn and the Global South in critical peacebuilding studies | 2022
+The local turn and the Global South in critical peacebuilding studies | 2022

 Wolff, Jonas (2022): The local turn and the Global South in critical peacebuilding studies, PRIF Working Papers No. 57, Frankfurt/M.

-- Download publication // Show details
+Download publication // Show details

-- Pragmatic, Not Liberal Peace? | 2021
+Pragmatic, Not Liberal Peace? | 2021

 Christiansen, Younna (2021): Pragmatic, Not Liberal Peace?
 Examining the State of Research on Brazil’s Engagement in International Peace Operations, PRIF Working Papers No. 54, Frankfurt/M.

-- Download publication // Show details
+Download publication // Show details

-- The Dance of Peace and Justice: Local Perceptions of International Peacebuilding in West Africa | 2021
+The Dance of Peace and Justice: Local Perceptions of International Peacebuilding in West Africa | 2021

 Leib, Julia / Ruppel, Samantha (2021): The Dance of Peace and Justice: Local Perceptions of International Peacebuilding in West Africa, in: International Peacekeeping, DOI: 10.1080/13533312.2021.1927726.

-- Show details
+Show details

-- Power Imbalances and Peace Building: A Participatory Approach between Local and International Actors | 2021
+Power Imbalances and Peace Building: A Participatory Approach between Local and International Actors | 2021

 Ruppel, Samantha (2021): Power Imbalances and Peace Building: A Participatory Approach between Local and International Actors, in: Africa Amani Journal, 8, http://tazama.space/wp-content/uploads/2021/04/Power-imbalances-and-peace-building-A-participatory-approach-between-local-and-international-actors.pdf.

-- Show details
+Show details

 Partners